3DGenomes/zedtool/README.md

 - `min_fiducial_size`: Minimum size (in pixels) of fiducials.
 - `min_fiducial_detections`: Minimum number of detections required for a fiducial.
 - `max_detections_per_image`: Maximum number of detections allowed per fiducial per image.
-- `quantile_tail_cutoff`: Discarded fraction of extreme values for quality control (typically 0.01-0.05).
+- `quantile_outlier_cutoff`: Discarded fraction of extreme values for quality control (typically 0.01-0.05).
 If you have less than
 20 fiducials then set this to 0.
+- `sd_outlier_cutoff`: Standard deviation cutoff for outlier detection (typically around 2).
+If you have less than 20 fiducials then set this to 0.
+If non-zero then quantile_outlier_cutoff is ignored.
 - `filter_fiducials_with_clustering`: If 1, then use pre-drift correction clustering to filter fiducials.
 If you have less than
-20 fiducials then set this to 0.
+100 fiducials then set this to 0.
 - `polynomial_degree`: Polynomial degree for drift correction fitting.
 Best left at 2.
 - `use_weights_in_fit`: Whether to use precision values in the fit.
 - `only_fiducials`: If set to 1, assumes all "bright spots" in the image are fiducials.
 If you want to find the fiducials automatically then set this to 0.